grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

 jink back a bit, climb down some fairly hairy areas and then wait for it to move out to an appropriate perch point.

-We've seen Tree Pipit decently this year, so after our first view we have a little explore - there's a little cut into the bank between us and the seaward side - and, oh my goodness, there's an unbelievable number of waders sitting there at the water's edge.
+We've definitively seen Tree Pipit this year, so after our first view we have a little explore - there's a cut into the bank between us and the seaward side
+- and, oh my goodness, there's an unbelievable number of waders sitting there at the water's edge.
 Knot, Grey Plover, Ringed Plover, Dunlin, Sanderling, all sitting perhaps ten metres away.
-I mention this to Nathan (who has also lost interest in the Tree Pipit), but of course he already knows, but isn't confident we can show them to everyone without disturbing them.
-A secret bird pact it is, then.
+I mention this to one of the guides, Nathan, (who has also moved on from the Tree Pipit), but of course he already knows.
+He isn't confident, however, we can show the waders to the wider group without disturbing the birds.
+A secret bird pact it is then.
+Deal.

 <figure class="figure">
   <img